latitudegames/Scripting/README.md

 ### Memory
 You have access to (but can't modify) the `memory` object which is the current user defined memory.
 You can modify the memory the game uses by settings the `state.memory.context` value.
 This will replace the user defined memory.
-You can also set `state.memory.frontMemory` which will include whatever is there in front of even the last action when it's fed into the model, but still not display it to the user.
+You can also set `state.memory.frontMemory`, which will include whatever is there in front of even the last action when it's fed into the model, but still not display it to the user.

+### Author's Note
+You can set `state.memory.authorsNote` to provide a piece of text that will always be injected three lines back in the game history.
+This will not be shown to the user, but the AI will see it.

+As an example, if you set `state.memory.authorsNote` to `the following paragraphs are scary.`, the AI will see `[Author's note: the following paragraphs are scary.]` three lines back, causing it to be more likely to generate scary text.
+Another example could be `a dragon will show up soon` or `the player will soon receive a quest`.

 ### Quests
 You can modify the quests property to change the quests of the adventure mid game.